vera-rykalina/rki_subtyping/README.md

 # HIV-1 Subtyping

 An aim of the project was to automatine a routine HIV-1 subtyping analysis, using Sierappy (Stanford), Rest API (Comet), and Rega (integration of manually generated .csv files) tools.
 A pipeline is built with NextFlow with custom Python scripts.
-Inputs of the pipeline include:
+Inputs of the pipeline include (mock data, imitating real datasets):

 - fasta file per fragment (fused PRRT, INT, and ENV)
 - .xlsx per fragment (NGS pipeline, contrain information for invalid sequences)
-- manually derived .csv for Rega
+- manually derived .csv for Rega (using fasta files with marked repeated samples, if any)
-- per fragment reference panels
+- per fragment reference panels (subtype_origin_year_accession)

 ```sh
 ├── AllSeqsCO20